Tochukz/Applied-ASP.NET-4-in-context/README.md

 ## PART IV: Using the MVC Framework

 ### Chapter 22: Putting MVC in context
-Story.
-Can be read any time.
+Stories.
+Can be read anytime.

 ### Chapter 23: A First MVC Application
 The _Global.asax_ and _Web.config_ files pay the same role for Web Form and MVC application, although there may be slightly different content.

 Notice that there are two _Web.config_ files: _~/Web.config_ and _~/Views/Web.config_ .
 The second one of these configures Razor.

-To Continue from "Creating the controller"...

 __Creating the Domain Model__
 There are two kinds of models: _domain model_ and _view model_.
 It is common practice to create a separate class library project for the domain model and add it as a reference to the MVC framework project.
 The idea is that this helps enforce the separation between the domain model and the rest of the application.
+This may be a good idea for a real project but for a simple project it is okay to define the domain model within the MVC project.

+__Creating the Repository__
+We don't want to include the code that retrieves and modify data in the controller class because we don't want to create a dependency between the controller and the domain model.
+To ensure the separation of concern, we use a _repository_, which is an abstract class or an interface that provides the means to work with the persistent data but doesn't say anything about how the data is operated on.

+__Using the Repository__
+The _ViewBag_ is a feature that allows us to pass data from the controller to the view.
+The _ViewBag_ property returns a _dynamic_ object.

+__Handling the Form POST__
+The convention is to use a _view model_ to pass the main data item that the view s responsible for displaying and use _ViewBag_ to pass supporting data.
+Using a _view model_ alows us to take advantage of the convenience that _strongly types views_ can offer.

+__Adding Dependency Injection__
+The MVC framework has extensive support for DI, most usefully through the _IDependencyResolver_ interface.
+We create a _dependency resolver_ by implementing the _IDependencyResolver_ interface and then register it with the MVC framework.
+The MVC framework will call one of the methods in our dependency resolver every time that it needs to create a new object.
+The MVC framework differentiates between _single registered services_ and _multiple registered services_.  _Single registered service_ have a single class responsible for performing an action, while _multiple registered services_ can have multiple classes , each of which will perform the same action in turn.
+Controllers are examples of singly registered services.
+This is because there is only one type that can be used to service a request.
+Multiple registered services are typically used when there are multiple implementations of the same interface or abstract class.

+When the MVC framework want s to create a new instance of a singly registered service, it calls the _GetService_ method, passing in the type that it want to instantiate.

+After creating an implementation for the _IDependencyREsolver_ interface which will act as the dependency resolver, you must register is at the _Applcation_Start_ method of the _Global_ application class.

+__Using Dependency Injection Container__
+We need a _dependency injection controller_ to make a more flexible and general solution.
+You are may DI containers available, including, _Ninject_ and _Unity_.
+The first step is to add a reference to the _Ninject_ assembly.
+See [Ninject.org](ninject.org) to learn more.

+### Chapter 24: Implementing a Persistent Repository

 ## PART V: Wrapping Up